 - All volunteers and staff should be properly trained on abuse prevention and the policies of the organization.
 I am unsure if Andy and others within the church ever received training on this before being placed in his position of youth pastor, but he should have

-- All incidents of child abuse should be reported immediately to the proper authorities, the police or child and family services.
+- All incidents of inappropriate involvement with a minor should be reported immediately to the proper authorities, the police or child and family services.
 It’s apparent from Jules story that the church did not report the incident to the proper authorities.

 - Anyone accused of abuse should be removed from their position of trust until their name is clear.
 In this story, following the report to leadership, the youth pastor, Andy, continued in his role for a number of days even leading a conference on abstinence.

-- Anyone found guilty of child abuse should be let go with cause.
+- Anyone found guilty of child abuse or inappropriate engagement with a minor should be let go with cause.
 Instead, Andy was able to resign quietly, and it was not put on his file why he was asked to leave.

 - At no time should a church or organization practice denial, minimization or blame the victim.
 According to Jules story, the Texas church did all of these.
 The original pastor she told accused her of “participating,” people within the church blamed Jules, people within the church minimized the incident by saying it was just “innocent kissing.”